This functionality is currently only supported in Map Viewer Classic. It will be available in a future release of Map Viewer.

 The Options drop-down menu can be used to set a specific Cell Size value or Distance Band value for your analysis.

 The output layer includes additional fields containing information such as the statistical significance of each feature, the p-value, and the z-score.
 The output layer also contains information about the statistical analysis in the Description section of its Item Details page.

 Click Show Credits before you run your analysis to check how many credits will be consumed.

 How Find Hot Spots works

 Even random spatial patterns exhibit some degree of clustering.
 In addition, our eyes and brains naturally try to find patterns even when none exist.
-Consequently, it can be difficult to know if the patterns in your data are the result of real spatial processes at work or just the result of random chance.
-This is why researchers and analysts use statistical methods like Find Hot Spots (Getis-Ord Gi*) to quantify spatial patterns.
+Consequently, it can be difficult to know if the patterns in your data are the result of spatial processes at work or just the result of random chance.
+This is why researchers and analysts use statistical methods such as Find Hot Spots (Getis-Ord Gi*) to quantify spatial patterns.